megmog88/Tyser-Allan-MileStoneProject4/README.md

 making their website for them.
 The idea is to show off the amazing work they do and make a fully functioning website that allows users to get in touch for quotes and/or buy merchandise that they are selling.

-You can get to my live site through the following link [INSERT LINK HERE MEGHAN]
+You can get to my live site through the following link [https://tyser-allan.herokuapp.com/]

 # Table of Contents